DoubleCouponDay/Chunkus/README.md

 ### Why are we using MSBuild instead of MingW?

 We could potentially be using OpenCL in the future.
 Its CmakeLists.txt only works with MSBuild.

-### I ran vec_test.exe and vec_step.exe but they didn't log anything.
-Why?

-Check the c_part/cmakelists.txt for the NDEBUG and set it to `Debug`.